AaronDobbe/wl3-randomizer/README.md

 4. Click the "Generate Randomized Game" button.
 5. A `.gbc` file will be created in the same directory as `wl3-randomizer.jar`.
 Open this file in a GBC emulator to play. ([bgb](http://bgb.bircd.org/) is highly recommended!)

+## I'm stuck!
+Some treasures can be acquired in unintuitive ways.
+Check out the ["Gotchas" doc](https://docs.google.com/document/d/1fYzp5uflcDFz836a_4Erpzw49fJjjvobjjyRKRJPWCQ/edit?usp=sharing) for a list of places where players often get stuck.
+However, if you really think you've found an impossible seed, be sure to report it!

 ## Racing
 If you plan to race the game with one or more opponents, to keep things fair, you should use the "Seed" function to ensure all players have the same randomized game.
 To do this:
 1. One player should generate a randomized game as above, with agreed-upon game options.